 We apologize for any inconvenience caused by this suspension of services and are disappointed that we are unable to welcome our future Hawkeyes on campus.
-However, the health and safety of all of our students, faculty, staff, and guests is our number one priority and we are taking proactive measures to ensure the wellbeing of our community.
+However, the health and safety of all of our students, faculty, staff, and guests is our number one priority and we are taking proactive measures to ensure the well-being of our community.

 Our office is ready and excited to support future students with additional online opportunities, including offering individual one-on-one meetings with admissions representatives.
 You can also view our YouTube channel for videos of campus tours, academics, and student life.
 Our Instagram and student blogs are also great ways to get an authentic look at life at Iowa.
+You can also view our virtual campus tour.

 Frequently Asked Questions